chazzox/organiseMe/README.md

 # organiseMe
-this really do be my courcework. more coming soon
+this really do be my coursework. more coming soon